Jay Carney: Controversial statements

 Twice during the month of October 2019, Carney had to walk back controversial public comments.
 The first was when he contrasted the Bush and Clinton administrations with the Trump administration.
 Carney said, "Virtually with no exception, everyone I dealt with in those administrations, whether I personally agreed or disagreed with what they thought were the right policy decisions or the right way to approach things, I never doubted that they were patriots,” he said.
 “I don’t feel that way now."
 He later walked back the comments with a tweet saying he had respect for countless patriots working in the United States government.

 During the sixth game of the 2019 World Series, Carney sent out a tweet complaining about the officiating of the game.
 Carney tweeted that the officiating was a "disgrace," dubbing the umpires "a bunch of overweight, diabetic, half-blind geriatrics."
 He apologized the following day.

 Joining Airbnb

 In July 2022, it was announced that Carney was joining Airbnb as Global Head of Policy and Communications.

 Awards

 In 2003, Carney won the Gerald R. Ford prize for distinguished reporting on the presidency of the United States of America.

 Personal life

-Carney lives in Washington, D.C. with his wife, Claire Shipman, a best-selling author and former correspondent for ABC News, NBC News and CNN, and their two children.
-He is a devoted fan of the indie rock band Guided by Voices.
-He serves on the board of directors of Human Rights First.
+Carney has two children with his former wife, Claire Shipman, who is now engaged to former pro soccer star and coach Kati Jo Spisak.
+Carney serves on the board of directors of the Urban Institute, Human Rights First, Airbnb.org and Tech:NYC.
+He is also a devoted fan of the indie rock band Guided by Voices.